 It took us almost three hours to get to Kyoto Station.
 You could see the majestic Mount Fuji from the window seats too.
 It was stunning.
 Once we arrived in Kyoto, we heaved our luggage across the streets and checked into our next hotel, El Inn Kyoto.
 It was located directly in front of the East side of the station and the location was unbeatable (which was the predominant reason why i had booked it).
 However, the hotel room, is hands down, the smallest space i have ever been to and the bathtub… the.bath.tub.
-Let’s just say, i think it is meant for elves….with no legs.
+Maybe it is meant for baby baths.
 But then again, the location is incredible.
 You are just a few stops away from everywhere you would possibly want to go and for that, I would totally consider going back to El inn Kyoto.

 This shall be my much suggested 3- day itinerary if you ever find yourself in Kyoto.

 - Upon arrival, you could check in and rest for the day.
 I understand the journey can be exhausting especially when you are coming all the way from Tokyo.